RoganMurley/roganmurley.github.io/_posts/2021-11-12-free-monads.markdown

 Other flavours of DSL can swap implementations in much the same way free monads swap out interpreters, so why choose free monads?
 Their unique edge is that the "AST" is maintained and can be introspected and metaprogrammed.
 Earlier I mentioned that this is a key requirement of our DSL, because we have cards that rewrite the rules of other cards at runtime.

-*(side note: "freer" monads improve on the performance and interpreter composability of free monads, but I haven't looked deeply into them yet)*
+*(side note: ["freer monads"](https://hackage.haskell.org/package/freer-simple-1.2.1.1/docs/Control-Monad-Freer.html) improve on the performance and interpreter composability of free monads, but I haven't played much with them yet.
+It looks like they are better but there is a lot less beginner-friendly writing about them.)*

 ![GALGA gif](/assets/galga3.gif)